- Transcript for Episode #1

 What I love so much about how diverse your backgrounds are, is that you both had so many, like Marie Forleo says, you know, you’re multi passionate entrepreneurs.
 And and you took all of these amazing skills and all these amazing like knowledge bases and you created something that is giving a voice that to the previously voiceless.
 And that’s honestly why I love RSS so much just the fact that you can you can come on you can speak into a microphone, and and you’re telling the world your story.
 And sure you may not have like a bunch of followers all at once, you may not have a bunch of fans.
 But the point is, you’re taking something as simple as a microphone and a broadcasting platform online, and you’re giving your voice to the world, you’re telling the world something.
 And what amazes me the most about your story is that you didn’t even meet in person until just wasn’t it just this year that you guys just met for the first time in person?

 Yeah, it’s pretty ridiculous.
 But between COVID and between, you know, other intervening, you know, obligations and things, it just, it worked out that we met for the first time at Podcast Movement in Nashville of this, you know, August of this year.
 So Alberto was, he frequently would say, you know, I don’t even know how tall you are, you know, we’re always sitting down.
 We do our voice chats.
 You know, frankly, to me, that was not a hindrance in the least.
 Yeah, you know, I’ve, you know, in my work, there were occasions when, you know, it was all video conferencing, and it felt very comfortable to, to go into this role.
 Alberto’s work ethic and, you know, manner, it is just so easy to trust and to understand, in the sense that I understand culturally, you know, just as well as probably any, you know, American from Texas could.
-And his wife is American, and I, you know, she’s United States, born and raised.
-And so I think he understands me very well, too.
+I think he understands me very well, too.
 So it just, it was a very comfortable fit from very early on.
 And so I didn’t ever feel like not meeting was a super big hindrance.
 But it was nice to finally meet.

 Meeting for the First Time